gitter-badger/Deadcord/README.md

 ## Currently being rebuilt.
-The Deadcord engine is being rebuilt in Golang, this will bring faster speeds and faster updates.
+The Deadcord engine is being rebuilt in Golang, this will bring faster speeds and quicker development time.
 We are 25% done with the revamp.
 Thank you for your understanding.

 ---